Intuit (NASDAQ:INTU) Issues Q1 2023 Earnings Guidance

-Intuit (NASDAQ:INTU – Get Rating) last released its earnings results on Tuesday, August 23rd.
-The software maker reported $1.10 EPS for the quarter, beating analysts’ consensus estimates of $0.98 by $0.12.
-Intuit had a return on equity of 16.47% and a net margin of 16.23%.
-During the same period in the prior year, the company earned $1.28 earnings per share.
-On average, equities analysts anticipate that Intuit will post 9.1 earnings per share for the current fiscal year.
+Intuit (NASDAQ:INTU – Get Rating) last issued its quarterly earnings results on Tuesday, August 23rd.
+The software maker reported $0.22 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.02 by $0.20.
+The business had revenue of $2.41 billion for the quarter, compared to analyst estimates of $2.35 billion.
+Intuit had a net margin of 16.23% and a return on equity of 16.47%.
+During the same period in the previous year, the business posted $1.28 earnings per share.
+Equities analysts expect that Intuit will post 9.08 EPS for the current fiscal year.

 Intuit Increases Dividend